proto-aiken-13/tp/docs/UserGuide.md

 For participation, you can make the following commands:
 * inputPP
+* listParticipation

 ### insert participation points: inputPP
 <a name="inputPP"></a>

-input participation points for a student for that tutorial
+input participation points for a student for that tutorial.

 Format: `inputPP INDEX t/TUTORIAL pp/POINTS`